 Mystery Shopping and Audit Apps

 Field Agent presents a list of tasks you can do based on your location.
-If you happen to be driving around somewhere and the store in the list is near, just accept the task and start earning money.

 Most of these gigs involve evaluating product displays or checking on inventory.
 They typically pay $3-10 apiece, depending on complexity and the time involved.

 No purchase is necessary, unless specified in the task, in which case Field Agent will reimburse you.